 The Canadian author and columnist writes about news, travel and life, often from his experiences in the Arab World and Africa, where he lived for 15 years and where he still returns to teach literature.

-Thomas also writes about fatherhood and family life as The Daily Dad.
-The family includes his wife, Dr. Jean Chamberlain Froese, Elizabeth, 13, Jonathan, 11, and Hannah, 11.
+Thomas also writes about fatherhood and family life, and has written several hundred blog posts as The Daily Dad.
+The family includes his wife, Dr. Jean Chamberlain Froese, Elizabeth, 15, Jonathan, 13, and Hannah, 12.

 His work, which often explores the intersection of faith and daily life, has garnered numerous honours.